sirivong/kreuzberg/README.md

 # Kreuzberg

-Kreuzberg is a modern Python library for text extraction from documents, designed for simplicity and efficiency.
-It provides a unified async interface for extracting text from a wide range of file formats including PDFs, images, office documents, and more.
+Kreuzberg is a Python library for text extraction from documents.
+It provides a unified async interface for extracting text from PDFs, images, office documents, and more.

 ## Why Kreuzberg?

 - **Simple and Hassle-Free**: Clean API that just works, without complex configuration
 - **Local Processing**: No external API calls or cloud dependencies required
 - **Resource Efficient**: Lightweight processing without GPU requirements
+- **Lightweight**: Has few curated dependencies and a minimal footprint
 - **Format Support**: Comprehensive support for documents, images, and text formats
-- **Modern Python**: Built with async/await, type hints, and current best practices
+- **Modern Python**: Built with async/await, type hints, and functional first approach
+- **Permissive OSS**: Kreuzberg and its dependencies have a permissive OSS license

-Kreuzberg was created to solve text extraction needs in RAG (Retrieval Augmented Generation) applications.
-Unlike many commercial solutions that require API calls or complex setups, Kreuzberg focuses on local processing with minimal dependencies.
+Kreuzberg was built for RAG (Retrieval Augmented Generation) applications, focusing on local processing with minimal dependencies.
+Its designed for modern async applications, serverless functions, and dockerized applications.

-## Features

-- **Universal Text Extraction**: Extract text from PDFs (both searchable and scanned), images, office documents, and more
-- **Smart Processing**: Automatic OCR for scanned documents, encoding detection for text files
-- **Modern Python Design**:
-  - Async-first API using `anyio` for multi-loop compatibility
-  - Comprehensive type hints and full API documentation
-  - Detailed error handling with context information
-- **Production Ready**:
-  - Robust error handling
-  - Detailed debugging information
-  - Memory efficient processing
-  - Extensive test coverage

 ## Installation